ricauduro/modeling_etl_display/README.md

 our display will be this one
 ![image](https://github.com/ricauduro/modeling_etl_display/assets/58055908/67d7e5ce-7898-423e-8f40-189780459de0)

-Now that we know what´s is being ingested, we can start some transformations, first spliting fields
+Now that we know what´s is being ingested, we can start some transformations, first exploding fields
 ```python
 df_exp = df.select(
     'data.symbol',